Splunk® Enterprise

 Validate a password

-To validate a password and make sure it conforms to the password complexity requirements, you can use the splunk validate-passwd CLI command.
+To validate a password and confirm that it conforms to the password complexity requirements, you can use the splunk validate-passwd CLI command.

 For example: